The Identify API is only available to Business plan customers.

 Identifying paying customers

-Here is a basic example, where we want to be able to tell Hotjar how much money someone has spent on your site.
+Here is an example, where we want to be able to tell Hotjar how much money someone has spent on your site.

 total_spend: 500